maximebf/atomik/docs/helpers.md

 ## Registering helpers

-You can also registers helper using the `Atomik::registerHelper()` function:
+You can also register helpers using the `Atomik::registerHelper()` function:

     Atomik::registerHelper('say_hello', function() {
         echo 'hello';